Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Additional Results

-Finally, we provide the QD-Score (\sref{sec:problem}) comparison between \planqd{} and the random baseline in \tref{tab:qd_versus_random_qd_score}.
-These results highlight that the additional behaviors covered by \planqd{} compared to Random Mutation are also high-performing.
-The CSV files with the full table containing the unaggregated coverage and QD-score values is in the supplementary material.
+We provide the averaged QD-scores (\sref{sec:problem}) across the $C(12,2)=66$ distinct pairs of measures in \tref{tab:qd_versus_random_qd_score}.
+These results highlight that the additional behaviors covered by \planqd{} with directional mutation, compared to other baselines, are also high-performing.
+The CSV files with the full table containing the unaggregated coverage and QD-score values are in the supplementary material.